 India has a fertility rate that is only slightly higher than that of the United States.
 In India’s southern states, population size is actually dropping.
 Latin America, which has a total fertility rate of 2.2, is the developing area with the lowest proportional growth expected by 2050.
 This is mainly because of lower birthrates in Mexico and Brazil: the largest countries in the region.

-What has caused fertility declines in countries like India, Brazil, and Mexico?
+Previoulsy fertile countries, such as India, Brazil, and Mexico are also experimenting a decline in fertility rates.
 Independent studies by Robert Jensen and Emily Oster in India and Eliana La Ferrara in Brazil suggest the introduction of cable TV and the popularity of soap operas are to blame (or to thank) for couples having fewer kids.
 Whether having cable and watching soap operas are to blame or are just a side effect of another factor, such as rising incomes or changes in cultural values, is still unclear.

 In any case, these trends are not final.
 Some regions where fertility rates were dropping, such as Egypt, are now experiencing rising birthrates because the new government has discontinued key family-planning services.